BernardQuatermass/exim-wiki/AuthenticatedSmtpUsingCert.md

 Scenario: you want a server (acting as a relay) and a client (also running Exim) to establish a mutual trust entirely based on certificates.

-The client could be a portable computer that may want to send mail from any network, including public WiFi that is untrusted.
-This method allows for an encrypted connection; the server to restrict relaying to that client; and also for the client to know for sure that it is talking to the correct server and not some interception.
+The client could be a portable computer that may want to send mail from any network (eg. public WiFi that is untrusted.)
+This method allows for an encrypted connection; the server to restrict relaying to that client; and also for the client to know for sure that it is talking to the correct server and not some man-in-the-middle.

 The clients exim.conf can be readable by all users, and doesn't contain any secret information like a plaintext key.
 This method works with self-signed certificates, making it thoroughly useful for a personal mail server.